Prepare for your move from Partner Membership Center (PMC) to Partner Center

 - Your personal account: John@outlook.com

-When you move to Partner Center from PMC, what account should you sign into Partner Center with if you have an AAD tenant with Microsoft (for Office 365 for example) and you also have a tenant for your CSP business?
+What account should you sign into Partner Center with if you have an AAD tenant with Microsoft (for Office 365 for example) and you also have a tenant for your CSP business?

 You can sign into Partner Center with either the CSP account or your MPN work email account.
 If you choose to sign in using your CSP work email, the left navigation on your dashboard will display both MPN and CSP program information.
 If you sign in with your MPN Azure AD tenant work email, you will see only your MPN program information.
-User roles differ between MPN and CSP so if you use the same account for both MPN and CSP business, be sure you assign user roles accordingly.
-For information on user roles, read Assign user roles and permissions.

 User roles including guest user roles in Partner Center